Individual Utility Ownership of Portions of the Electric Transmission Grid

 Regulation of Reliability on the Electric Transmission Grid

 In 2003 there was another blackout of the Northeast United States.
 This time 50 million people were without power.
 The 2003 Blackout was the result of the failure of at least one utility (First Energy Corporation) to adhere to the voluntary reliability standards adopted by the industry after the 1965 Blackout.
 In 2005 Congress decided that the reliability of the electric transmission grid was too important to rely upon utility promises of voluntary compliance.
 It, therefore, gave the FERC authority to make compliance with mandatory reliability standards and to impose penalties of up to $1 million per day for failure to comply.
 In 2006 FERC delegated responsibility for developing mandatory reliable standards to the North American Electric Reliability Corporation (NERC).

 Therefore, the answer to the question of who controls the electric transmission grid has three parts:

 - First, the utilities still own the high power transmission lines that make up the electric transmission grid.
 They are responsible for maintaining those facilities and keeping them in good working order.

-- Third, the FERC is responsible making sure that the utilities operate and maintain their facilities in compliance with mandatory reliability standards.
+- Third, the NERC, through FERC, responsible for ensuring that the utilities operate and maintain their facilities in compliance with mandatory reliability standards.